 - Advanced R & D for low-carbon solutions

-For more ideas, see World Wildlife Fund’s ICT publications
+For more ideas, see the World Wildlife Fund’s Information and communication technologies (ICT).

 “As a whole, ICT is best viewed as a catalyst that can speed up current negative trends, or alternatively contribute to a shift towards sustainable development . . . “